 by Paula Bosse

 The Comfort Furniture Co. in Detroit manufactured a line of “refreshingly novel” furniture which was, as their ads said “comfortable, restful, sanitary, artistic” and “indestructible.”
-The company incorporated in Detroit at the end of 1904 and the only ads I’ve found have been from 1905 (the year in which they exhibited at the Lewis and Clark Centennial Exposition in Portland, Oregon).
+The company incorporated in Detroit at the end of 1904 and the only ads I’ve found have been from the very end of that year and from 1905 (the year in which they exhibited at the Lewis and Clark Centennial Exposition in Portland, Oregon).

-The man reclining on the trimmed-in-fringe vibrating couch below does not look particularly comfortable — in fact, he looks as if some of that electricity might have been shooting through him when the photo was snapped.
+I recently came across a small business card for the company (seen below) which shows a man reclining on the trimmed-in-fringe “vibrating” couch.
+He doesn’t look particularly comfortable, but the photographer might have caught him in mid-vibration.
 This small card was, presumably, given away at the Comfort Furniture booth at the Lewis and Clark Centennial.
 The caption reads, “Showing position of Comfort Vibrating Couch with person of average weight.”

 The back of the card: “Manufactured by The Comfort Furniture Company, 225-229 Beecher Ave., Detroit, Mich.
 Send for catalogue and prices.”